Resolving local and global kinematic signatures of satellite mergers with billion particle simulations: Model M1 structure and kinematics

-As such, the lower row of Figure \ref{M1-localspiral} shows the local phase spiral from the top panel split into $\theta_{\phi}$ bins (where $\theta_{\phi}=180$ deg is the Solar azimuth).
+As such, the lower row of Figure \ref{M1-localspiral} shows the local phase spiral from the top panel split into $\theta_{\phi}$ bins (where $\theta_{\phi}=180$ deg is the Solar azimuth, and $\theta_{\phi}=0$ is the far side of the galaxy).
 As with the selection in $J_{\phi}$, the spiral evolves with $\theta_{\phi}$ for stars within the `local' volume.
-Similar to how stars with different action are affected differently, so are stars with different azimuthal phase angles, because their initial position and motion with relation to the perturber will be different.
+Similar to how stars with different actions are affected differently, so are stars with different azimuthal phase angles, because their initial position and motion with relation to the perturber will be different.
 This is to be expected, but has not been shown before to our knowledge.

 Figure \ref{bigsplit} shows the phase spirals for the sample split by $J_{\phi}$ (displayed as $R_{\mathrm{G}}$) along the $x$-axis and by $\theta_{\phi}$ along the $y$-axis.
 Note that a 1 kpc volume around the sun covers $\sim7$ degrees in galactic azimuth, $\phi$, yet this expands to nearly 60 degrees in phase in the associated angle, $\theta_\phi$, while still resolving the phase spirals for around 30 degrees.
 Similarly, 1 kpc in galactocentric radius, $R$, contains stars for several kpc in $R_{\mathrm{G}}$ and lets us track the phase spiral for around 3 kpc radially.
 The morphology clearly evolves along both axes, and higher resolution models may be able to track the phase spiral even further from a local volume.
 Stars with the same $J_{\phi}$ but different $\theta_{\phi}$ show different morphology in the phase spiral, as do stars with the same $\theta_{\phi}$ but different $J_{\phi}$, as expected.